osok/arXiv_papers/Octopus_v2_On_device_language_model_for_super_agent.md

 # SUMMARY
-The text discusses advancements in AI agents, focusing on function calling improvements using large language models like Multi-On and Adept AI.
+The text discusses advancements in AI agents, particularly in function calling, using large language models like Multi-On and Adept AI.
 It highlights the shift towards smaller models for edge devices to address privacy and cost concerns.

 # IDEAS:
 - Large language models enhance AI agents' capabilities in the software industry.